Donna164/Data-Analyst--Portfolio/README.md

 # Data-Analyst-Portfolio
 ## About me
 Hi, I'm Ngoc Anh!
-I have an analytical background in apps product industry.
+I have an analytical background in digital an gaming product industry.
 Over 2 years working in this area, I have built a strong background and nutured passion for analysing data to uncover meaningful insights.
 I am excited to bring my technical skills and analysis to into solving problems and making important decisions to improve the products effectively

 During my studies and experience, I honed my ability to work with complex data to indentify patterns and trends.
 I am used to working with SQL, Excel, Python, Looker, Power BI, and also Tableau, providing dashboards and analysis to monitor product's performance .
 Also, Having experience in statistical analysis, data tracking and management, data pipeline, together with other related certificates, has helped me gained valuable assets to continue develop myself in this field